securitybreach/thgtoa/guide.md

 -   Helping malicious individuals conduct unlawful or unethical activities (such as trolling).

 -   Use by minors.

+If you go through with this long read including the many references, I believe you'll understand most of the current online privacy and anonymity issues.

 Feel free to report issues, recommend improvements or start a discussion on the GitHub repository if you want.